GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 ### Using the Speculation Rules API to prerender pages

-For the third prerender option, web developers can insert JSON instructions onto their pages to inform the browser about which URLs would benefit from prerendering:
+For the third prerender option, web developers can insert JSON instructions onto their pages to inform the browser about which URLs would to prerender:

 ```html
 <script type="speculationrules">